|

 contribution scheme such as a money purchase or personal

-pension, the PSO sets limits to the level of contribution
+pension, there are limits set by HM Revenue & Customs as to the level of contribution

 will qualify for tax relief but an unapproved scheme will